About the program

 If you ever have questions or concerns about donations, please don’t hesitate to contact the Summit for Someone coordinator.

-All travel arrangements are the responsibility of the SFS climber, with the exception of any transportation provided at the discretion of your guide service.
+All travel arrangements are the responsibility of the SFS participant, with the exception of any transportation provided at the discretion of your guide service.
 BCM will not make any accommodation or travel arrangements, nor will it be responsible for costs and liability involved.

-While each Summit for Someone climb is meant to be accessible to people with a wide range of mountain climbing experience, it is crucial to understand that an above-average fitness level is necessary on all SFS trips.
+While each Summit for Someone adventure is meant to be accessible to people with a wide range of mountain climbing experience, it is crucial to understand that an above-average fitness level is necessary on all SFS trips.
 Having or developing a very strong baseline of strength and endurance will be critical to your ability to enjoy and be safe on your trip.

 Plan to hike long distances while gaining notable elevation in the months leading up to your trip.
 Carrying weight of 25-40 pounds is ideal.
 Cross-train for cardiovascular fitness as much as possible.